amireh/happypack/README.md

 to use [ts-loader](https://github.com/TypeStrong/ts-loader) in "transpiling-only" mode then use the special plugin [fork-ts-checker-notifier-webpack-plugin](https://github.com/johnnyreilly/fork-ts-checker-notifier-webpack-plugin) to perform static type checking.

-More information can be found in [this wiki article](https://github.com/amireh/happypack/wiki/TypeScript), in the [ts-loader "happypack mode" section](https://github.com/TypeStrong/ts-loader#happypackmode-boolean-defaultfalse) and you can refer to the [example](./examples/ts-loader) that shows this in action.
+More information can be found in the [ts-loader "happypack mode" section](https://github.com/TypeStrong/ts-loader#happypackmode-boolean-defaultfalse) and you can refer to the [example](./examples/ts-loader) that shows this in action.

-Huge thanks to @johnnyreilly, @aindlq, @piotr-oles, @abergs and many others for making this work.
+Big thanks to @johnnyreilly, @aindlq, @piotr-oles, @abergs and many others for making this work.

-### Does it work with loader X or Y?
+### Does it work with loader XYZ?

-We're keeping track of known loader support in [this wiki page](https://github.com/amireh/happypack/wiki/Loader-Compatibility-List).
+We're keeping track of loader support in [this wiki page](https://github.com/amireh/happypack/wiki/Loader-Compatibility-List).
 Some loaders may require extra configuration to make them work.

 If the loader you're trying to use isn't listed there, you can refer to [this](https://github.com/amireh/happypack/wiki/Webpack-Loader-API-Support) wiki page to see which loader APIs are supported.
 If your loader uses any API that is NOT supported, chances are that it will not work with HappyPack.

+As a general rule, any loader that accepts "functions" in options will not work unless it also accepts reading those options from a file, like babel-loader does with `.babelrc` and postcss-loader too.

 ## Does it work under Windows?